Elio-togm/Elio-togm/README.md

 - 📚 Always learning and experimenting with new tech

 ## 🚧 Current Project
-**📦 GitHub Activity CLI Tool**
+**📦 Portfolio Website**
-A terminal-based application that fetches and displays GitHub user activity via API — designed to be fast, minimal, and useful.
+A portfolio website that will work as a starting point to show off my projects and experience in a professional manner.

 ## 📫 Get in Touch
 Feel free to reach out at **aydenp.togm@gmail.com**